Quality of life comparison

 United States has a total of 19,924 km of coastline.
 In Romania, that number is 225 km.

-The statistics above were calculated using The World Factbook, Internal Revenue Service, and National Agency for Fiscal Administration (ANAF).
+The statistics above were calculated using the following data sources: The World Factbook, Internal Revenue Service, National Agency for Fiscal Administration (ANAF).